tock/book/src/course/dynamic-apps-and-policies/snooping.md

 We use the buttons to navigate the interface on the Process Manager application.
 However, any application can register button notifications.
-To see this, we can observe a perhaps unexpected operation of the `temperature` application.
+To see this, we can observe a perhaps unexpected operation of the "`temperature`" application.

-If we run `tockloader listen` to observe the console output from the board, while interacting with the Process Manager app, you will see additional messages from the temperature app:
+If we run `tockloader listen` to observe the console output from the board, you will see additional messages from the "`temperature`" app while interacting with the Process Manager app:

 ```
 Initialization complete.
 Entering main loop